 London is famous for many things.
 The bustling West-End theatres.
 Small, winding streets in the city centre full of charm and character.
 The Houses of Parliament and Big Ben which line the bank of the Thames.
 London is also home to the Royal Family.
 You can visit the Queen at Buckingham Palace.
 Shakespeare, Jane Austin and Charles Dickens were all Londoners.
 Hundreds of famous musicians, artists and actors call this city home.
 Then there’s the shopping!
 Working your way through Oxford Street can easily take up your entire 48 hours.

 London is also one of the greenest cities in the world.
-With 47% of Great London being green space, you’re never far away from a park.
-Hyde Park in London’s inner-West or Hampstead Heath in the north are just two examples where you feel like you’re in the countryside, despite being in central London.
-Londoners take full advantage of this each summer when every park spills over with picnics, sun bathers, sports and BBQ’s.
+With 47% of Greater London being green space, you’re never far away from a park.
+Hyde Park in London’s inner-west or Hampstead Heath in the north are just two examples where you feel like you’re in the countryside, despite being in central London.
+Londoners take full advantage of this each summer when all the parks overflow with picnics, sun bathers, sports and BBQ’s.

 Then, of course, there’s the famous British pub culture.
 Whether you prefer your cosy, traditional pubs or modern, trendy gastro pubs.
 London has something in every style and on almost every corner of the city.